Even for German-language buffs, text in German genealogy records can be hard to read. Here are seven free resources for deciphering Old German script.

-As a matter of fact, the font isn’t just difficult for the human eye; only within the last couple of years has optical-character recognition software been developed to allow for the scanning of German-language newspapers printed in Fraktur/the Gothic script.
+As a matter of fact, the font isn’t just difficult for the human eye.
+Only within the last couple of years has optical-character recognition software allowed archivists to scan German-language newspapers printed in Fraktur/the Gothic script.

 - Brigham Young University: The German Script Tutorial